martynas199/EliteBooker-backend/docs/STRIPE_CONNECT_SETUP.md

 ### 6.2 Test Onboarding

-1. Create a beautician in admin panel
+1. Create a specialist in admin panel
 2. Click "Connect Stripe" button
 3. Fill in test information:
    - Email: any email